levondov/curvilinear-transform/README.md

 To start the program, simply run/compile the file ctMain.py

+v1.2
+- compile time improved by organizing data manually and not with ct.transform()
+- added support for displaying certain categories in the plot

 v1.1
 - added color option for data points
 - added option to show figures in 3d